 Sebastian is an interdisciplinary artist who graduated from The Glasgow School of Art with Master of Research in Creative Practices and Bachelor of Arts with Honours in Fine Art.

-In recent years, Sebastian has been invited by various organisations and institutions for talks, lectures, as well as tutorials, and these include City of Glasgow College, Hillhead Library (Glasgow), The Royal Scottish Academy, Mount Florida Studios (Glasgow), Nanyang Academy of Fine Arts (Singapore) and The University of the West of Scotland.
+In recent years, Sebastian has been invited by various organisations and institutions for talks, lectures, as well as tutorials, and these include City of Glasgow College, Hillhead Library (Glasgow), The Royal Scottish Academy, Mount Florida Studios (Glasgow), The University of the West of Scotland, DECK (Singapore), and Nanyang Academy of Fine Arts.
 Sebastian’s research interests inquire into the (in)commensurability between East and West philosophical concepts.
-His postgraduate research focused upon the relations between ideas of Daoism and Chinese landscape ink painting, Heideggerian and Daoist metaphysics, in an attempt to examine the applicability of Heideggerian ontology upon the poetics of Chinese landscape ink painting.
-He wrote an essay surveying the topic of landscape photography in the age of the Anthropocene, and was subsequently published in NOTES, a photography journal based in Scotland.
+His postgraduate research focused upon the conceptual relationality between Daoism and Chinese landscape ink painting, Heideggerian and Daoist metaphysics, examining the possibilities of Heideggerian ontology applicability upon the poeticism of Chinese landscape ink painting.
+In 2017, Sebastian wrote an essay surveying the topic of landscape photography in the age of the Anthropocene, and was subsequently published in NOTES, a photography journal based in Scotland.

-Sebastian is currently based in Singapore.
-He is making new works, and is working towards exhibitions in Singapore and the UK.
+Sebastian lives and works in Singapore.
+He is currently making new works and preparing for exhibitions in Singapore and the UK in 2019.
 Sebastian is a member of Society of Scottish Artists.